Iqrar99/WW-VO-Downloader/README.md

 If you're contributing to the [Wuthering Waves Fandom Wiki](https://wutheringwaves.fandom.com/wiki/), you’ll need to convert the `.mp3` files to `.ogg` format before uploading.

+There are 2 ways to do that:

+1. Download the ffmpeg static build from [official website](https://ffmpeg.org/download.html) then extract and put the file in `./engine` dir.
+Read the [engine/README.md](./engine/README.md) file for more info.
+After that, turn on the automatic conversion during program start.
+Or,

-I recommend using [AscensionGameDev's Batch MP3 to OGG Converter](https://github.com/AscensionGameDev/Batch-MP3-to-OGG-Converter) for fast and easy batch conversion.
+2. Use [AscensionGameDev's Batch MP3 to OGG Converter](https://github.com/AscensionGameDev/Batch-MP3-to-OGG-Converter) for fast and easy batch conversion.
+This is needed if you turn off the automatic conversion.

 ---